shreyasxi/shreyasxi.github.io/_pages/projects.md

 ---

 **6. Equity Market Neutral Strategies**
-Gave a presentation on Equity Market Neutral Strategies and why investors should consider allocating capital to EMN funds.
+As part of the Alternative Investments course, my group delivered a presentation on Equity Market Neutral (EMN) strategies.
+The presentation made the case for allocating capital to EMN funds, highlighting their potential to generate consistent, low-volatility returns with minimal correlation to broader equity markets.
 📕 <a href="/files/Group 10 -Equity Market Neutral.pdf" target="_blank">Report</a>

 ---